Interlibrary Loan Information

 How do I request an ILL?

-- Check holdings in the Library Catalogue and the journals list to make sure that Robertson Library does not own the item.
+- Check holdings in the Library Catalogue and the Find Journal Titles search box from the library homepage to ensure the Library does not own the item.
 Use the handy Check @ UPEI links to pre-populate the bibliographic information for you.
 A guide to using this feature is available from our Tours and Tutorials page.
 Note that the Safari browser does not play nicely with the ILL forms.
 It will strip out most of the useful information and cause delays in processing time.
 Please use Firefox or Chrome instead.
 If you wish to borrow an item that is owned by the Library, but, on loan to another patron, place a hold on that item.
 If an item is out on extended loan, you may ask at the Service Desk to have the item recalled for your use.

 - Fill out a separate Interlibrary Loan form for each item requested.